donphi/dodo/docs/tidy-tree-visualization.md

   - Filtering by node type (fields, categories)
 - **Zoom and Pan**: Supports zooming and panning for exploring large trees
 - **Dark/Light Mode Support**: Automatically adapts to the application's theme
-- **Export Capability**: Allows exporting the visualization as an SVG file
+- **Export Capability**: Allows exporting the visualization as an SVG file using the dedicated TidyTreeButtons component

 ## Usage